antoine-jacquet/antoine-jacquet.github.io/vitae.md

 #### Education

-- 2017– : PhD student in Economics, Toulouse School of Economics
+- 2017– : PhD in Economics, Toulouse School of Economics
 - 2016: MSc in Economic History, London School of Economics
 - 2015: Engineer, Ecole Polytechnique
 - 2012: Preparatory classes in Mathematics and Physics